plone/training/plone5.rst

 plone.app.multilingual
 ----------------------

-`plone.app.multilingual <https://github.com/plone/plone.app.multilingual>`_ is the new default addon for sites in more than one language.
+`plone.app.multilingual <https://github.com/plone/plone.app.multilingual>`_ is the new default add-on for sites in more than one language.

 .. _plone5-portletmanager-label: